etkakocak/MQTT-Smart-Security/ReadMe.md

 *The database is not available from the MQTT Dashboard app and can be viewed by logging into your io.adafruit.com account.*

 ![image](/img/database_fire.png)
 Above is the database of the **fire detector**.
-Here you can view exactly when the sensor detected a fire and when the situation taken under control.
+Here you can view exactly when the sensor detected a fire and when the situation is taken under control.
 Data is only saved in the event of a fire and when the situation is under control in this database.

 ![image](/img/database_tem.png)
 Above is the database of temperature in celsius.
 Here you can view the history of temperatures exactly what day and at what time as a line chart.
-Data is saved every 2 seconds in this database.
+Data is saved every 3 seconds in this database.

 ## Final result